dankerri/LiveBoard/README.md

 ### Usage: Scanner
 1. Input room and then click `Go`.(Which creates a room or join an existed one.)
-2. Then keep scanning QR code, the QR code will be stream to LiveBoard
+2. Scan the target QR code,and you might nedd to keep scanning if the QR code is auto-refreshing.
-3. `Remember` kill background process after streaming finish.
+3. `Remember` to kill background process after usage.